cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 - Peer-to-peer applications or web application “features” are often hijacked to distribute malware, and an IRC channel is always a great way to distribute malware.
 EXAM TIP
-- Overt channels: legitimate communication channels used by programs across a system / network covert channels: used to transport data in unintended ways.
+- Overt channels: legitimate communication channels used by programs across a system / network convert channels: used to transport data in unintended ways.
 worm:
 - A malware program.
   - primary focus: spreading and function as a stand-alone entity, classified